 Price

 With all the high-end materials and cutting-edge design going into pickleball paddles, it's no surprise that prices have increased.
-The paddles on this list range from $180 to $280.
+Most new advanced paddles cost upwards of $250.

 What to consider when buying an advanced pickleball paddle